Australia Rugby Hosts All Blacks In Intriguing Bledisloe Cup Showdown

 In the backs, the starting trio that generated strong attacking momentum against the Springboks in Johannesburg and Argentina in their second test is back.
 Caleb Clarke returns from a back injury to start on the left wing, with Will Jordan on the right wing and Beauden Barrett at fullback.

-Prop James Slipper will become the most capped Wallabies player in history when he earns his 140th Test cap against the All Blacks on Saturday.
+Prop James Slipper will become the most capped Wallabies player in history when he earns his 140th test cap against the All Blacks on Saturday.

-The experienced front-rower has been named on the bench for Australia’s Bledisloe Cup and Rugby Championship clash with New Zealand, as head coach Joe Schmidt makes several changes and welcomes two key players from injury.
-In the backs, Hunter Paisami returns to the starting line-up after recovering from a knee injury that kept him out of the two Argentina tests.
-He joins Len Ikitau in the centre pairing.
+The experienced front-rower has been named on the bench for Australia’s Bledisloe Cup and Rugby Championship clash with New Zealand, as head coach Schmidt makes several changes and welcomes two key players from injury.

-Schmidt has also reshuffled the Wallabies' backline, with Nic White and Noah Lolesio taking over as the starting halfback and flyhalf.
-They replace Jake Gordon and Ben Donaldson, who were both omitted from the matchday 23.
+Schmidt also has reshuffled the Wallabies' back line, with Nic White and Noah Lolesio taking over as the starting halfback and fly-half.
+They replace Jake Gordon and Ben Donaldson, who both were omitted from the matchday 23.

 Given the significant number of new faces on both sides this season, several intriguing matchups will be key to this weekend’s fixture.

-Taking into account the profile of the two teams and their desire to play up-tempo rugby the battle at the breakdown is going to be huge this weekend.
+Taking into account the profile of the two teams and their desire to play up-tempo rugby, the battle at the breakdown is going to be huge this weekend.

 Recalling the best exponent available to them in this area, Schmidt has brought back Reds backrow Fraser McReight following his return from injury.